Texas governor to Democrats: 'Go to work'

 The walkout is similar to a 1979 gambit by a group of 12 state senators, dubbed the "Killer Bees," who hid out for several days to block changes to the state's presidential primaries.

-The Texas Legislature failed to passed a new district map after the 2000 census, so a federal court ordered a reapportionment plan in 2001.
-November's elections gave Democrats a 17-15 edge in congressional seats, but Republicans took control of the state House and Senate and reopened the redistricting debate.
+The Texas Legislature failed to pass a new district map after the 2000 census, so a federal court ordered a reapportionment plan in 2001.
+November's elections gave Democrats their 17-15 edge in congressional seats, but Republicans took control of the state House and Senate, and reopened the redistricting debate.

 Democrats want to keep the court plan in place until the 2010 census.

--- CNN Correspondent Ed Lavandera contributed to this report.
+-- CNN correspondents Ed Lavandera and Jonathan Karl contributed to this report.